Skip to main content

 In the UK, the law says children must be receiving an education between the school term after their fifth birthday and the last Friday in June in the school year they turn 16.

 If you are moving from overseas, temporarily or permanently, your child may be eligible for a school place.
-You will need proof of your new address and child's age (further details can be found on the making an application page).
+We may ask to see evidence of your new address and child’s age to ensure that they are placed in the correct chronological age group.

 Your child must be: